-People believe that dogs are just like us humans!
+Pet owners believe that dogs are just like us humans!

-They dream the way we do.
+They dream the same way a human dreams.

 If you own a dog, you must have noticed how your dog quivers, twitches in sleep — giving the impression that he is chasing after someone in his dream.

 Dogs sleep more than humans do; however, their sleep structure is quite similar.

 But what do dogs dream about is the question and how did we find out that they dream like we do?

 In 2001, a study was conducted on rats brains to find out that they have the same brain activity as us.
 The study confirmed that rats do in fact dream in their non-REM sleep.
 This study helped confirm that mammals do have the ability to dream.

 Dogs too, go through three stages of sleep: rapid eye movement (REM) sleep, non-rapid eye movement (NREM), and short-wave sleep (SWS).

 Because at structural level our brains are similar to that of dogs.
 Therefore, they go through the same stages and have the same brain wave pattern.

 If you find your emotional support dog breathing heavily while sleeping, he is in the short-wave sleep stage (SWS).